krlawrence/graph/book/README.md

 **A special note about releases**

 Starting with revision 274 (Dec 24 2017), all of the output files (XML, EPUB, MOBI, HTML and PDF) will now be stored using Git releases.
-This should significantly reduce the amount of disk space used up for people who have forks of this project.
+Going forward, this should reduce the amount of disk space required for people who create forks of this project.
 The releases are located [here](https://github.com/krlawrence/graph/releases).

 **LATEST NEWS:**